windup/windup-quickstarts/weblogic-javaee-servlet/rules-java/README.md

 Use these instructions to build the quickstart using the Maven command line and install it into your local Maven repository.
 This is useful if you need to use specific build options other than the default.

-1. Open a command prompt and navigate to the root directory of this quickstart.
+1. Open a command prompt and navigate to this quickstart's `rules-java/` directory.
 2. Type this command to build and install the rule in your local Maven repository:

         mvn clean install